bcgov/DBC-APIM/api-specs/geocoder-developer-guide.md

 A query address can be specified in two different ways:

-1. A single address string containing all elements of an address as in:<br><br>
+1. A single address string containing all elements of an address as in:<br>
 http://apps.gov.bc.ca/pub/geocoder/addresses.geojson?addressString=525%20superior%20st,%20victoria,%20bc<br><br>
-2. A set of address elements as in: http://apps.gov.bc.ca/pub/geocoder/addresses.geojson?civicNumber=525&streetName=superior&streetType=st&localityName=victoria&provinceCode=BC
+2. A set of address elements as in:<br>
+http://apps.gov.bc.ca/pub/geocoder/addresses.geojson?civicNumber=525&streetName=superior&streetType=st&localityName=victoria&provinceCode=BC

 The second request will execute faster and may return a better match for the same address since the geocoder doesn’t have to determine what each part of an address string means.